Skip to Main Content

 Indoor air quality is one of the greatest unmet public health challenges, with poor indoor air quality contributing to asthma; infectious diseases such as COVID, flu, and RSV; and cognitive impairment (e.g., headaches, dizziness, loss of productivity).
 The Clean Indoor Air Initiative launched in 2024 with the recognition that clean indoor air is essential for health, productivity, and economic growth.
 The Initiative advances healthier indoor environments through developing policy roadmaps and playbooks; convening experts in the field; supporting state and federal legislative efforts; communicating the evidence-base for how cleaner air supports health; and creating implementation tools for schools, nursing homes, and other indoor spaces.

-• Hosting monthly meetings with the Clean Indoor Air Collaborative (30+ partner organizations) on clean indoor air action at the state level and developing a State Playbook for Cleaner Indoor Air with the collaborative.
+• Hosting monthly meetings with the Clean Indoor Air Collaborative (30+ partner organizations) on clean indoor air action at the state level and developed a State Guide for Clean Indoor Air with the collaborative.

 • Convened a 30-person roundtable in partnership with the Texas A&M Biosecurity and Pandemic Policy Center to advance national indoor air quality policy.
 Building on the roundtable, we published a two-pager on IAQ priorities for the Federal Government and Congress to consider (with 20+ signatories).

-• Advancing cleaner indoor air in nursing homes by leading a project in partnership with CDC and the American Health Care Coalition (the association representing over 15,000 long term care facilities in the U.S.).
-The project is developing a toolkit for nursing home leaders on how and why to improve indoor air quality, aiming to support the health of over 1.3 million elderly in U.S. nursing centers.
+• Advanced cleaner indoor air in nursing homes by leading a project in partnership with CDC and the American Health Care Coalition (AHCA, the association representing over 15,000 long term care facilities in the U.S.).
+Developed a toolkit (published on the AHCA website) for nursing home leaders on how and why to improve indoor air quality, aiming to support the health of over 1.3 million elderly in U.S. nursing centers.

-• Improving IAQ in schools through partnership with the Center for Green Schools, the Boston Public School District, and Boston University to develop a case study on how schools can incorporate routine IAQ monitoring to improve the air quality indoors.
+• Improving IAQ in schools through partnership with the Center for Green Schools, the Boston Public School District, and Boston University and developed a case study on how schools can incorporate routine air monitoring to improve the air quality indoors.

 Our Project Team